sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 - specifications and supporting material are freely available with limited restrictions; and
 - they are supported by the community and demonstrate independence or approved through due process by rough consensus among participants.

-Working across the ESDC, and joined by other GC departments, provicial Governments, companies and the public at large, we can build new, innovative digital solutions that support our common policies and activities, and work towards technological sovereignty.
+Working across the ESDC, and joined by other GC departments, provincial Governments, companies and the public at large, we can build new, innovative digital solutions that support our common policies and activities, and work towards technological sovereignty.

 Open standards and OSS allows for incremental innovation, based on the sharing of knowledge and skills.
 Openness increases trust in public services.